CZFuChason/ISEMOR/README.md

 Given the features, we randomly selected 20% samples of training set for random masking with numpy.random.uniform() function.

-For your convinient, you can download the dataset fron here (available soon)
+For your convinient, you can download the dataset from here (available soon)

 Then, split the data for training and testing set (leave-one-session-out):